By: RJ Fisher Last Update: January 2023

 I guess it can be kind of confusing if you’ve never been to Malaysia.
 Or to Singapore for that matter, because kopitiam might be even more popular in the lion city.

-I’ll explain what a kopitiam is and I will give you a list of the best kopitiams to visit in Malaysia and Singapore.
-A real list of authentic kopitiams mind you!
+I’ll explain what a kopitiam is and why a visit to a kopitiam should be high on your to-do list when in Malaysia and/or Singapore.
+To ensure you of the best experience I will also provide you with a list of the best kopitiams in Malaysia and Singapore.
+A list of authentic and traditional kopitiams mind you!
 Not sponsored and no tourist traps.

-To make sure I’m not spreading nonsense, I had three different locals explain to me what is kopitiam in their own words.
+I should make it clear that I am neither Malaysian nor Singaporean.
+So, to make sure I’m not spreading nonsense, I had three different locals explain to me what is kopitiam in their own words.
 They gave me three different answers!
-Fortunately I did find a kind of common thread in their explanations, which is what I am giving to you.
+Fortunately I did find a common thread in their explanations, which is what I am giving to you.

-‘Kopi’ translates to ‘Coffee’ in Malay and ‘tiam’ to ‘shop’ in Hokkien Chinese, so it literally means coffee shop.
+First of all, “Kopi” translates to “Coffee” in Malay and “tiam” to “shop” in Hokkien Chinese, so it literally means coffee shop.
+See, I told you it was easy.
 But of course that’s not the end of it.
-Over time kopitiam has its own specific culture built around it and even has its own dedicated slang.
+Over time kopitiam has evolved has its own specific culture built around it.
+It even has its own dedicated slang.

-For the record, a kopitiam is sometimes also referred to as a ‘kedai kopi’, with ‘kedai’ being the Malay word for ‘shop’.
-The main difference is that the latter is often muslim friendly, serving halal products, but not always.
+For the record, a kopitiam is sometimes also referred to as a “kedai kopi”, with “kedai” being the Malay word for “shop”.
+The main difference is that a kedai kopi is often Muslim friendly, serving halal products.
+I said “often”, as in “not always”.
+See, I told you it wasn’t easy.
 Yeah, it’s complicated.

 Auntie also visits every day for the latest gossip, but she prefers kopi C (with milk).
 Commuters have a quick breakfast or pick up their teh peng (sweet iced tea) and kaya butter toast (toast with coconut jam, often with a side of soft boiled eggs).

-Are you planning to visit Malaysia and/or Singapore?
+Are you planning to visit Malaysia?
 Eat like a local and explore Malay cuisine with in the know food professionals!

-Out of the thousands of kopitiams in Malaysia and Singapore some are more established than others.
-Originally they were just small shops where the owner served his coffee/tea and a few small snacks, like charcoal toast and kaya.
-More food was facilitated by in-house or surrounding food hawkers.
+There are literally thousands of kopitiams in Malaysia and Singapore.
+Some are more established than others.
+Originally, a kopitiam was just a small shop where the owner served his coffee/tea and a few small snacks, like charcoal toasted bread with kaya.
+More food was facilitated by in-house or surrounding food hawker stalls.
 Needless to say that the quality of the hawker stalls is essential to the kopitiam’s overall success.
 There are lot’s of these old skool places left that operate this way.

-Some of them evolved into small restaurants.
-They still offer traditional kaya and milo, but added a wider variety of food like nasi lemak (Malaysia’s national rice dish) and various noodle dishes served from their own kitchen.
+However, some of the kopitiams evolved into small restaurants.
+They still offer traditional kaya and milo, but added a variety of food like nasi lemak (Malaysia’s national rice dish) and various noodle dishes served from their own kitchen.

 While these ‘new style’ kopitiams still fulfill their traditional role of neighborhood hangout, this is less true for the latest evolution in kopitiams.

-Large chains that go by names as ‘Killiney Kopitiam‘ and ‘Kopitiam’ have sprung up with their marketing trying to evoke recollections of ‘the good ol’ days’.
+Large chains that go by names as “Ya Kun”, ‘Killiney Kopitiam” and “Toast Box” have sprung up with their marketing trying to evoke recollections of ‘the good ol’ days’.
 They are popular and serve most of the traditional fare, but usually lack the social context that is so characteristic for traditional kopitiams.

 If you ever find yourself in Singapore or Malaysia and you want a taste of the authentic food/culture, then an ‘old skool kopitiam’ is the place to go.
-You should definitely experience this true reflection of Malay/Chinese heritage that is still very much alive in places like Kuala Lumpur, Singapore and Georgetown on Penang Island.
-And while you’re at it, you’ll get to enjoy some of the best local food and kopi, so why not?
+You should definitely experience this true reflection of Malay/Chinese heritage that is still very much alive in places like Kuala Lumpur, Georgetown on Penang Island and Singapore.
+While you’re at it, you’ll get to enjoy some of the best local food and kopi, so why not?
+When in Rome…

 Heng Wah Traditional Coffee Stall The Chinatown complex in Singapore is where Mr. Tang serves his traditional sock pulled nanyang coffee and the most delicious kaya butter toast.
 A bit difficult to find maybe, but this only helps to keep this little gem one of the best kept kopitiam secrets of Singapore.